-Any instances of bullying will be recorded on GUARD by staff dealing with the incident, members of the Well-being team and/or school counsellor.
-This information will then be attached to the relevant student's profile, so that any necessary staff can view the details and an accurate record of the individual's behaviour is kept.
-The number of bullying instances are reviewed regularly so improvements/declines in behaviour can be closely and effectively monitored.
+Any instances of bullying will be recorded on GUARD by staff dealing with the incident, members of the Wellbeing team, and/or the school counsellor.
+This information will then be attached to the relevant student's profile so that any necessary staff can view the details and an accurate record of the individual's behaviour is kept.
+The number of instances of bullying is reviewed regularly so improvements/declines in behaviour can be closely and effectively monitored.